vernak2539/words-byvernacchia/src/content/blog/2025/01/non-standard-yarn-workspaces.md

 ### `yarn.lock` files in packages

-The packages that already have a `yarn.lock` file in them caused some issues.
+The packages that already have a `yarn.lock` file present caused issues.
 It took me a while to figure out what was going on, as sometimes it would work, then after a revert/clean, it wouldn't.

-I finally tracked it down to a `yarn.lock` file being present in the package directory.
-Yarn Workspaces seems to use a singular top-level `yarn.lock` file to manage dependencies ([github.com/yarnpkg/yarn#5428](https://github.com/yarnpkg/yarn/issues/5428)), so having another lockfile in the directory caused it to go haywire.
+Yarn Workspaces seems to use a singular, top-level `yarn.lock` file to manage dependencies ([github.com/yarnpkg/yarn#5428](https://github.com/yarnpkg/yarn/issues/5428)), so having a lockfile in the workspace/package caused it to go haywire.

 **Learning**: Remove `yarn.lock` files from individual package directories.